Ironman Curling Rules

 Ironman Curling rules follow the same rules of curling with some exceptions given the outdoor conditions and this is a charity event.

 We will outline the basics and the exceptions.
-The goals are for everyone to be active in the winter, enjoy the sport of curling and sportsmanship.
-Half the field makes the playoffs on Sunday and in some cases teams would prefer not to play on Sunday.
-We like to say that if both teams agree then it’s a go just make sure to ask before you start throwing rocks.
+The goals are for everyone to be active in the winter, enjoy the activity of curling.
 If you do have any questions, please email us or speak with a volunteer on the ice level.

 - There is no age limit for curling.
 We suggest the curler be able to throw or stick throw 42lbs of granite (give or take) as we do use regulation curling rocks